CMUAbstract/Graph-Reordering-IISWC18/README.md

 The repo contains source code for:

 * Packing Factor computation
-* Lightweight Reordering techniques (implemented in GAP and Ligra framework):
+* Lightweight Reordering techniques (incorporated in the GAP and Ligra benchmarks):
-    * Degree Sorting
     * Hub Sorting
     * Hub Clustering

+## Requirements

+Ligra and GAP require g++ version >= 5.3.0

+Both benchmark suites are parallelized with OpenMP

+Tested on Debian Stretch with g++ version 6.3.0

+## Issues

+For issues/information, please feel free to email at `vigneshb@andrew.cmu.edu`